 But what is the difference between perseverance and stubbornness, or being hard-headed?
-Or the difference between “being committed to a goal” versus being “crazy” – in the sense of pursuing a goal not based in reality?
+Or the difference between being committed to a goal versus being foolish – in the sense of pursuing an unobtainable goal not based in reality?

-Largely, I think being able to distinguish the differences lies in wisdom and discernment – which we all need desperately.
-But partly, at least, we can learn by listening to the feedback we receive from the marketplace – particularly, what they want and what they don’t want.
+Largely, I think being able to distinguish the differences lies in wisdom and discernment – which we all desperately need.
+But partly, at least, we can learn by listening to the feedback we receive from the marketplace – particularly, what our potential customers want and what they don’t want.

 Those who successfully reach significant goals seem to have both perseverance and the ability to make needed adjustments.
 They keep moving in the general direction they have plotted out, but they also watch for and listen to signs that indicate they need to make some changes.

-The “principle of one degree” is often cited in navigating long-term trips — being off of your course by just one degree, over a long period of time, leads you thousands of miles off of your destination.
-Similarly, sometimes our goals are actually “off the mark”.
-And reaching your current stated goals may not lead you to where you actually want to go.
+The “principle of one degree” is often cited in navigating long-term trips — being off of your course by just one degree, over a long period of time, leads you thousands of miles off of your intended destination.
+Similarly, sometimes our goals are actually off the mark.
+And reaching your originally stated goals may not lead you to where you actually want to be.
 Listen for feedback like: “You could do that, but …” or “Are you sure that is what you really want?”

 Why is this two-step process so important (and successful)?

 First, because unless you were really off-base in creating your original goals, they probably aren’t that far off the mark, and you should continue to pursue them.